Concentration in Global Studies

 - Global Service prepares students for internationally-focused careers in a variety of areas, including humanitarian service through government agencies, NGOs and nonprofits; teaching English abroad; and global missions and ministry.

 - A unique package of classes combines fields including economics, history, politics, and geography with the study of a world language and culture.
-The curriculum provides students with a heightened sense of intercultural sensitivity, some level of proficiency in a second language, significant knowledge of a particular world region (Africa, Europe, East Asia or Latin America), and the skills necessary to understand international issues elsewhere.
+The curriculum provides students with a heightened sense of intercultural sensitivity, a major or minor in a second language, significant knowledge of a particular world region (Africa, Europe, East Asia or Latin America), and the skills necessary to understand international issues elsewhere.

-- Students selecting the Global Service track are encouraged to improve their linguistic fluency and cultural familiarity by studying abroad and participating in an appropriate internship while there.
+- Students selecting the Global Service track are encouraged to improve their linguistic fluency and cultural competence by studying abroad and participating in an appropriate internship while there.

 - All seniors complete an in-depth research project on a topic of international importance; past themes have included areas such as serving the vulnerable in times of crisis, human rights, globalization, security and human mobility.